 Sister Nancy Gilchriest has also been appointed as a Provincial Councilor for the first time.
 She taught high school in Boston, MA, and Rochester and Brooklyn, NY early in her career and then progressed into higher education.
 After teaching at Notre Dame of Maryland for five years, she has been an Associate Professor and Chair of the Education Department at St. Joseph’s College in Brooklyn, NY since 2006, She has also served as Director of the North America Vocation Team since 2016.

-Sister Margaret Malone has been appointed as a Provincial Councilor for the first time, although she previously served in leadership as District Councilor at Notre Dame of Nsawam, which would go on to become part of the Province of Africa in 2011.
-Sister Margaret taught elementary and junior high grades in Maryland, Florida, North Carolina and South Carolina throughout her early years as a Sister, before answering the call to go to Africa in 1994.
-She worked as a teacher, principal and administrator in schools in Nigeria, Kenya and South Sudan until 2019, when she returned to Baltimore.
+Sister Margaret Malone has been appointed as a Provincial Councilor for the first time, although she previously served in leadership as District Councilor in the District of Africa, which would go on to become part of the Province of Africa in 2011.
+Sister Margaret taught elementary and junior high grades in Maryland, Florida, North Carolina, and South Carolina throughout her early years as a Sister, before answering the call to go to Africa in 1994.
+She worked as a teacher, principal, and administrator in schools in Nigeria, Kenya, and South Sudan until 2019, when she returned to Baltimore.